Have you seen that Cubetto has arrived? Check out the Cubetto Kickstarter campaign, which launched TODAY, for more exciting information.

 What’s inside the box?

-1) Cubetto itself, which is a simple wooden cube with two wheels on the bottom and a cute, friendly smile on the front.
-It’s up to you to instruct Cubetto where to go and how to get there.
+1) Cubetto itself is a simple wooden cube with two wheels on the bottom and a cute, friendly smile on the front.
+You instruct Cubetto where to go and how to get there.

 2) An interface board.
 This is the keyboard and command line, the tool you use to send instructions to Cubetto.